OlympusDAO-Education/Documentation/basics/basics.md

 ## Why does the price of OHM become irrelevant in long term?

 As illustrated above, your OHM balance will grow exponentially over time thanks to the power of compounding.
-Let's say you buy an OHM for $400 now and the market decides that in 1 year time, the intrinsic value of OHM will be $2.
-Assuming a daily compound interest rate of 2%, your balance would grow to about 1377 OHMs by the end of the year, which is worth around $2754.
-That is a cool $2354 profit!
+Let's say you buy an OHM for $1000 now and the market decides that in 1 year time, the intrinsic value of OHM will be $30 (which is below the current RFV).
+Assuming a daily compound interest rate of 1.2%, your balance would grow to about 72 OHMs by the end of the year, which is worth around $2160.
+That is a cool $1160 profit!
 By now, you should understand that you are paying a premium for OHM now in exchange for a long-term benefit.
 Thus, you should have a long time horizon to allow your OHM balance to grow exponentially and make this a worthwhile investment.

 ## What will be OHM's intrinsic value in the future?